teddyjesus/predictingSongGenre/README.md

-## Tree-Based Methods: Prediction of Song Genre Based on Audio Features
+### Tree-Based Methods: Prediction of Song Genre Based on Audio Features

+#### Data
-The data is from Spotify.
-It contains seven genres:
+The data consists of 3900+ songs from Spotify among nine genres:
 1. Classical
 2. Country
+3. Gaming
-3. Hip Hop
+4. Hip Hop
-4. Jazz
+5. Jazz
+6. K-pop
-5. Pop
+7. Pop
-6. Rock
+8. Rock
-7. Reggae
+9. Reggae

+Prior to creating my tree models, I removed gaming music and treated Pop and K-pop as one genre.
 Nine audio features were initially fitted in my tree, some of which were dropped after pruning:
 1. Energy
 2. Danceability
 3. Acousticness